mathewgomas-alfred/mathewgomas.io/user_manual/snapping.rst

 .. image:: /images/en/Snap-node.png

 Node (Vector Only)
-    This snaps a vector node or object to the nodes of another path.
+    This snaps a vector node or an object to the nodes of another path.

 .. image:: /images/en/Snap-extension.png